 Pioneering authors: Kelley Nikondeha and Anni K. Reinking

-New this year is Anni K. Reinking’s Not Just Black and White.
+New is Anni K. Reinking’s Not Just Black and White.

 The Italian journalist Elisa Di Benedetto described the importance of her book in its Foreword: